apaquino/React-movie-layout/README.md

-# React Movie Layout - Example with React and Flux (others to come)
+# React Movie Layout - Example React App with Flux and Redux (others to come)

-Master branch is done in vanilla Flux using API calls
+See other branches for different react architecture

 To start it assumes you have the following installed globally
 ```